iestyn129/GoFox2X/README.md

 # GoFox2X
-A partial Go(lang) port of the SmartFoxServer2X client
+A partial port of the SmartFoxServer2X client